Malivil/gmod-mapvote/README.md

 }
 ```
 * "RTVPlayerCount" is the minimum number of players that need to be online (on TTT) for RTV to work.
-* "AdditionalMaps" is the additional maps or map prefixes it should include for a specific gamemode.
+* "AdditionalMaps" are the additional maps or map prefixes it should include for a specific gamemode.
 * "MapLimit" is the number of maps shown on the vote screen.
 * "TimeLimit" is how long the vote is shown for.
 * "AllowCurrentMap" true/false to allow a the current map in the map vote list.
-* "MapPrefixes" are the prefixes of the maps that should be used in the vote.
-Leave empty if you want to use the map prefixes found in the 'gamemode'.txt file.
+* "MapPrefixes" are the prefixes of the maps that should be used in the vote. **Leave it empty if you want to use the map prefixes found in the 'gamemode'.txt file.**
 * "MapsBeforeRevote" is the number of maps that must be played before a map is in the vote menu again (if EnableCooldown is true)
 * "EnableCooldown" is a true/false variable on whether to remove a map from voting for a while after it's played.
 * "MapsBeforeRevote" is how many maps before the map is taken off the cooldown list after it's played.